 The AIRLIFE DENVER Primary Flight Team consists of either a two-nurse or nurse-paramedic configuration and performs approximately 90% of the total missions completed by AIRLIFE.

-AIRLIFE Flight Nurses are trained to perform advanced procedures including airway management/ Rapid Sequence Intubation (RSI), cricothyrotomy, tube thoracostomy, and central line insertion.
-The AIRLIFE DENVER Primary Flight Teams work autonomously in performing these advanced procedures and administering medications based on protocols and procedures developed by and under the supervision of the AIRLIFE Medical Director.
+Each new flight nurse/paramedic completes a 4-6 month comprehensive orientation program including supervised transports utilizing all modes of transport, extensive didactic and simulation training, as well as over 100 hours of clinical rotations.
+AIRLIFE Primary Team members are trained to preform advanced procedures including airway management and surgical procedures such as cricothyroidotomy, finger/needle/tube thoracostomy.
+The AIRLIFE Denver Primary Flight Teams work autonomously in preforming these advanced procedures and administering medications based on guidelines and procedures developed and under the supervision of the AIRLIFE Medical Director/s.